davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/templates.md

-While the Region API offers flexibility, it couples your application to {pivotal-gemfire-name}, which is usually undesirable and unnecessary.
+While the Region API offers flexibility, it couples your application to VMware GemFire, which is usually undesirable and unnecessary.
 While using Spring Data Repositories provides a very powerful and convenient abstraction, you give up the flexibility provided by a lower-level Region API.